-- Clause 8 Provision is made for the Commission to perform functions relating to the investigation of offences against State law conferred on it by State law. - Clause 9 Provides that members of the Commission may perform and exercise concurrent functions and powers under State laws. - Clause 10 Allows the Commission to be authorized by the Commonwealth or a State to conduct general investigations as to the nature, extent and cause of criminal activity and to report thereon without identifying persons as having committed offences or as suspected thereof, unless convicted. - Clause 11 Provides that the Commission is to work in co-operation with Police Forces and other law enforcement authorities. - Clause 12 Provides that the Attorney-General may give written directions and guidelines to the Commission but not in relation to the conduct of particular investigations; such guidelines to be published in the Gazette. - Clause 13 Allows the Commission either to furnish evidence as to offences to the appropriate Police authoritie on an interim basis or to furnish it to the Attorney-General or appropriate State Ministers on conclusion of the investigation.
+- Clause 8 Provision is made for the Commission to perform functions relating to the investigation of offences against State law conferred on it by State law. - Clause 9 Provides that members of the Commission may perform and exercise concurrent functions and powers under State laws. - Clause 10 Allows the Commission to be authorized by the Commonwealth or a State to conduct general investigations as to the nature, extent and cause of criminal activity and to report thereon without identifying persons as having committed offences or as suspected thereof, unless convicted. - Clause 11 Provides that the Commission is to work in co-operation with Police Forces and other law enforcement authorities. - Clause 12 Provides that the Attorney-General may give written directions and guidelines to the Commission but not in relation to the conduct of particular investigations.
+In relation to functions conferred on the Commission by State law, the agreement of the appropriate Minister of the relevant State must be sought.